If I Don't Feel Any Feelings of Love for My Newborn Child Am I a Monster? If I Don't Feel Conviction or God's Presence Does That Mean I'm a Lost Soul?

 What Do We Use Then?

-The answer according to the Bible is our motives and attitudes gauge character.
-In this verse we see that God's Word not only facilitates the change of our hearts through the spirit from ones of stone to heart of flesh, but it also defines ideas and concepts so perfectly, that it serves as the measuring tool to figure out if our attitudes and thoughts are right ones or wrong ones.
+God's Word not only facilitates the change of our hearts through the spirit from ones of stone to heart of flesh, but it also defines ideas and concepts so perfectly, that it serves as the measuring tool to figure out if our attitudes and thoughts are right ones or wrong ones.

 As always what defines right is the 10 commandments.
 Taking a deeper look at the 10 Commandments reveals they aren’t just actions, but principles.
 In other words there is a motive actuating each of them.
 If your dog grabs a stranger’s bag and runs off with it, we don’t say the dog is stealing.
 Because we know the dog does not possess moral agency and therefore there is no immoral motive involved when a dog takes something that belongs to someone.
 But if a person does the same thing it’s stealing.
 Motive is present in all 10.
 Lying isn’t lying without a motive to deceive.
 Simply being incorrect about a fact and unknowingly giving someone false information isn’t lying.
 Lying is when the intent to deceive for personal gain at the expense of others is present in one’s actions and will.
 Same thing with all the other 10.
 If a person learning a new language intends to use a swear word to curse at their parents, but uses the wrong word and ends up saying something loving instead, this is still a violation of the 5th commandment.
 They intended to curse at their parents so they are disrespecting their parents.
 Likewise if someone intends to say something kind to their parent as they are learning a new language and they say a swear word by accident, this isn’t a violation of the 5th Commandment as the swearing was an accident.
 One could go on for some time with such examples about how motive is inherent within the concept of sin and of righteousness.

-When we desire to fullfill these commandments and the inherent principles within them actuate us, then the desires and thoughts and motives that go in the direction or way of the commandments are holy and right desires and reveal a good character.
+When we desire to fulfill these commandments and the inherent principles within them actuate us, then the desires and thoughts and motives that go in the direction or way of the commandments are holy and right desires and reveal a good character.
 If our thoughts and desires and motives (and actions) go in the way of breaking the commandments, then we are having sinful desires and motives and if fostered and not surrendered to God, these will make for a fallen, unconverted character.

 “Do not envy the wicked, do not desire their company; for their hearts devise violence, and their lips declare trouble.”